 French Bulldogs have heavy front ends and are not natural athletes when they are young.

 - No Jumping: Do not let your puppy jump off high sofas or beds.
-This can cause permanent damage to their developing joints and spine (IVDD risk).
+This can cause permanent damage to their developing joints and spine.

 - Baby Gates: Use gates to block off stairs.
 Frenchie puppies can easily tumble down, leading to serious injury.